armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 ```

-* In case you are running with HA configured, make sure to modify the following files:
-  * `agent-plugin/clouddriver-plugin.yaml` & `agent-plugin/config.yaml` to refer to the services `clouddriver-caching`,`clouddriver-rw`,`clouddriver-ro`, `clouddriver-ro-deck` (instead of the original `clouddriver` )
-  * `agent-service/kustomization.yaml` to include `clouddriver-ha-grpc-service.yaml`
-  * `kubesvc.yaml` to point to `clouddriver.grpc: clouddriver-ha-grpc-service.yaml:9091`

 You can then set the [plugin options]({{< ref "agent-plugin-options" >}}) in `agent-plugin/config.yaml`.

 * For topologies like [Infrastructure mode](({{< ref "armory-agent#infrastructure-mode" >}})) and [Agent mode](({{< ref "armory-agent#infrastructure-mode" >}})) which
   keep the Agent separated from Spinnaker you might want to configure TLS through a load balancer.
 * For Spinnaker installations with one clouddriver instance and no redis, you can use `kubesvc.cluster`.
 However, a spinnaker installation with redis is recommended.
+* When running [HA](https://spinnaker.io/reference/halyard/high-availability/), make sure to modify the following files:
+  * Edit `agent-service/kustomization.yaml` according to its comments
+  * Edit `agent-plugin/clouddriver-plugin.yaml` & `agent-plugin/config.yaml` references to clouddriver should be to HA versions (i.e: -rw, -ro, etc)

 When you're ready, deploy with: